 Today as we leave Malawi, we ascend the Great Rift Valley and make our way into Tanzania.
 We round the northern extremes of the lake as we turn east and continue to our overnight stop in Iringa.

 This morning we complete our journey to the doorstep of Mikumi National Park.
-Mikumi ranks as the fourth largest park in Tanzania, but forms part of a 75 000 square kilometer wilderness that centers on Selous, Africa’s largest game reserve.
-Abutting the northern border of this vast wilderness, Mikumi offers us an opportunity for an afternoon of game viewing.
+Mikumi ranks as the fourth largest park in Tanzania, but forms part of a 75 000 square kilometre wilderness that centres on Selous, Africa’s largest game reserve (wildlife reserve).
+Today you will have the opportunity to book a game drive in Mikumi National Park.

-We rise early and travel the short distance to Dar es Salaam where after a brief stop in the city to collect guests joining us, we board the ferry to Zanzibar and make the ocean journey to the island of Zanzibar.
-On arrival we will partake in a Spice Tour before reaching Nungwi on the northern point of the island.
-Our home for the next two nights, Nungwi offers a perfect stop to enjoy the beaches and activities on offer.
+We rise early and travel from Mikumi to the Port of Dar Es Salaam, where we will board the ferry and make the ocean journey to the island of Zanzibar.
+Our home for the next three nights, Stone Town offers a perfect stop to enjoy the beaches and activities on offer.

 This morning we have some time to explore the sights of Stone Town, the rich history and vibrant markets are some of the highlights of any visit to Zanzibar.
 We bid farewell to the island and board our return ferry, on arrival back at the Dar es Salaam port, we reunite with our truck and return to Bagamoyo where we spend the night.